 Corporate housing has also become popular for interns, both medical interns and business interns.
 Rather than going to the trouble of arranging for utilities, furniture and housewares, they can simply pay one fee that takes care of everything.

-Homeowners temporarily displaced by catastrophic events such as hurricanes or floods may also occupy corporate housing.
+Homeowners temporarily displaced by a fire or other disaster may also occupy corporate housing.
 In these situations, insurance companies shoulder the cost of putting claimants up in housing of “like kind” while their homes are being repaired.